deeptestai/genai_tigs/README.md

     python3 train_mnist.py    (for mnist, similar for other datasets)

-### STEP-3: Execute Any One of the Three Generative AI Models
+### STEP-3: Execute Any One of the Three Generative AI Models Based on Test Input Generators

  ### 1. VAE: